 Advisory Committee members help guide the church’s response to hunger and its underlying causes by serving as advisors to staff.
 Members review funding applications and make decisions on grants; recommend PHP operating guidelines; promote OGHS and other initiatives to support the work of PHP; encourage others who are engaged in PHP’s work at the mid-governing body level; and suggest the development of programs and strategies for implementing the Common Affirmation on Global Hunger and other General Assembly policies related to hunger and poverty.

-Currently serving on the PHP advisory Committee:
+Currently serving on the PHP Advisory Committee:

-- Rev. Dr. Neddy Astudillo
+- Rev. Dr. Neddy Astudillo, co-chair

 - Frank Dew

 - Alex Peterson

 Hunger Action Advocates (HAAs) serve presbyteries as educators, motivators, and facilitators of hunger action.
 They assist congregations and other groups to become engaged with issues of direct hunger relief, hunger-related development assistance, public policy advocacy, education and interpretation about hunger and lifestyle issues, including environmental justice.